gittestapi/gittest/README.md

 Since I don't have ability to make this come ture, so I create this open source project here and I am hoping that anyone who is interesting with this can help improve this demo, thanks very much for help!

+# Sponsor
+## Organization
+will coming soon to support our project, will list here.

+## Personal
+will coming soon to support our project, will list here.

 # Screenshots:
 ## Architecture Desgin
 ![Alt text](https://github.com/gittestapi/gittest/raw/master/dev-docs/architecture%20desgin.png "ArchitectureDesgin")